sonali311003/SmartDumpDetector/README.md

-# MiniProjectTT
+# SmartDumpDetector

-MiniProjectTT is a Python project developed as part of my Artificial Intelligence and Machine Learning coursework.
+SmartDumpDetector is a Python project developed as part of my Artificial Intelligence and Machine Learning coursework.
 It focuses on implementing data visualization and analysis techniques using libraries like Pandas and Matplotlib.

 ---